tommy-ca/hind/docs/proxy-server-integration.md

 # Proxy Server Integration Architecture

 ## Overview
-HinD supports multiple reverse proxy implementations while maintaining backward compatibility with the existing Caddy server setup.
-This document outlines the architecture and implementation details.
+HinD supports multiple reverse proxy implementations with a focus on native integrations and simplicity while maintaining backward compatibility.
+This document outlines the architecture and implementation strategy.

 ## Feature Flags